-Overtime wages belong to employees by law.
+Is overtime pay mandatory? – Overtime wages belong to employees by law.
 If an employer fails to give them to you, it’s “wage theft.”
 Wage theft occurs when an employer fails to give employee money they are entitled to by law — money that belongs to the employee and the employer has no right to keep.

 A Trusted Nashville Employment Attorney Will Fight For You

-If you are struggling to get the overtime pay you deserve, reach out to a Nashville wage and hour attorney at The Employment and Consumer Law Group.
+If you are struggling to get the overtime pay you deserve, reach out to a Nashville wage and hour attorney at The Employment and Commerce Law Group.
 Our experienced lawyers keep up to date with all FLSA requirements governing overtime pay and your rights as a worker.

 We have recovered millions of dollars for unpaid overtime to workers.